-If we and you disagree on the value of the property or the amount of loss, either may make written demand for an appraisal of the loss.
+If we and you disagree on the value of the property, the amount of Net Income and operating expense, or the amount of "loss", either may make written demand for an appraisal of the "loss".
 In this event, each party will select a competent and impartial appraiser.
 The two appraisers will select an umpire.
-If they cannot agree, either may request that selection be made by a judge of a court having jurisdiction.
-The appraisers will state separately the value of the property and amount of loss.
+If they cannot agree, either may request that selection be made by judge of a court having jurisdiction.
+The appraisers will state separately the value of the property, the amount of Net Income and operating expense, and amount of "loss".
 If they fail to agree, they will submit their differences to the umpire.
 A decision agreed to by any two will be binding.
 Each party will:

-a.
-Pay its chosen appraiser; and

-b.
-Bear the other expenses of the appraisal and umpire
+- a.
+Pay its chosen appraiser; and - b.
+Bear the other expenses of the appraisal and umpire equally.

-equally.

-99. If there is an appraisal, we still retain our right to deny the claim.
+If there is an appraisal, we still retain our right to deny the claim.
+(FM 101 05 16, page 30 of 40)

-100. Plaintiff, individually and on behalf of those similarly situated, prays for declaratory relief from the Court that Defendant Fireman's Fund must resolve any dispute about the amount of loss via Appraisal.
-Plaintiff also requests the Court to appoint the umpire if the appraisers cannot agree.

-101. Plaintiff, individually and on behalf of those similarly situated, prays for any further relief the Court deems proper, including attorney fees, interest, and costs as allowed by law or in the exercise of the Court's equitable jurisdiction.
+- 105. Plaintiffs, individually and on behalf of those similarly situated, pray for declaratory relief from the Court that Defendant CIC must resolve any dispute about the amount of loss via Appraisal.
+Plaintiffs also request the Court to appoint the umpire if the appraisers cannot agree. - 106.
+Plaintiffs, individually and on behalf of those similarly situated, pray for any further relief the Court deems proper, including attorney fees, interest, and costs as allowed by law or in the exercise of the Court's equitable jurisdiction.

-WHEREFORE, Plaintiff, individually and on behalf of those similarly situated, seeks judgment against Defendant Fireman's Fund, as set forth above, plus interest, costs, and attorney fees as allowed by law.
+WHEREFORE, Plaintiffs, individually and on behalf of those similarly situated, seek judgment against Defendant CIC, as set forth above, plus interest, costs, and attorney fees as allowed by law.